Married Since: 2019

 I (Adugna) have wanted to be called Daddy for years.
 I’m the favored uncle amongst my nephews and nieces.
 I look forward to raising your baby to appreciate my Ethiopian culture and speak Amharic as a second language.
 We will play with your baby on the floor as they learn to crawl and listen to the adorable baby giggles.
 I hope to teach your child to play guitar – something I enjoy doing.
 We will travel to Ethiopia to visit my family and to Germany to visit my family that lives there, too.
 Ethiopian families are very close and supportive of each other.
 We know how much they will love your baby.
 In my home country, people naturally include everyone in the family.
 In our home now, we value the same ideals about family and community that I learned in Ethiopia.
 The word for family in my native language, Amharic, is beteseb ቤተሰብ.
 The first part of that word, bete, is the word for house.
 Family is home.

 As a mom of three children- two biological sons and a daughter adopted from China- I (Heidi) help my children to embrace their gifts and talents and to rise above any “labels” the world might place on them.
-I understand that children who are adopted require guidance to weave together their own unique life stories, and have learned how to graciously respond to the many questions about why my daughter does not look like me.
+I understand that children who are adopted require guidance to weave together their own unique life stories and have learned how to graciously respond to the many questions about why my daughter does not look like me.
 I like buying new cookbooks and trying new recipes so our family can gather for dinner, and your baby will be there at the table with us.
 As a family, we love camping in the mountains with no internet and fresh air.
 We will teach your baby to make s’mores and to appreciate blooming flowers and big trees.
 We genuinely value family time.
 My sons attend university, and my daughter attends the local high school.
 They are already planning fun times with their new little brother or sister like taking your baby for ice cream and playdates in the park.
 I also have a supportive and loving extended family here in California.

 With grandparents, aunts, uncles, and cousins around the world, your baby will be hugged, kissed, and lovingly treasured internationally.
 We are an unusual family that looks more like the United Nations than relatives, but we love that about us.

 We look forward to having an open, ongoing relationship with you.
-China only has closed adoptions so we have no contact with our daughter’s birth family.
+China only has closed adoptions, so we have no contact with our daughter’s birth family.
 Sadly, this has left gaps in the knowledge of her own beginnings.
 We understand how valuable an open adoption can be, not only for the child but for everyone involved.
 We are accepting of whatever plan you would like to have to keep in contact, whether that be visits and/or letters and text messages.
 We are thankful to have the opportunity for open adoption.

 Sincerely,